Stacked-Org/stacked-docs/contributing/translation.md

 ### Configure alternative locale

 Add the locale you want to work for translation as in the code below.
-On the code we can see that the Spanish locale has been added to the configuration.
+On the code we can see that the Spanish and French locales have been added to the configuration.

 ```javascript
 i18n: {